Compare Home Insurance Ireland

 • Check roofing tiles and felt roofs for cracks or broken tiles, it’s important to get this repaired as soon as possible or at least before the winter months to avoid water damage.

-• If you have an open fire, ensure you get the chimney cleaned at least once a year.
-This may cause a fire hazard if there is a build-up of debris in the chimney.
+• If you have an open fire, ensure you get the chimney or vent cleaned annually.
+This may cause a fire hazard if there is a build-up of debris in the vent.

 • You should have at least 2 smoke detectors in your home, we would advise that these are checked twice yearly to ensure they are working and the batteries are not low.